Marcelosmbrrr/email-sender-clean-architecture/README.md

 Application (Use Case Implementation):
 - services:
   - class EmailSenderService implements interface EmailSenderUseCase;
-  - class EmailSenderService <bold>injects interface</bold> EmailSenderGateway
+  - class EmailSenderService <bold>injects interface</bold> EmailSenderAdapter
-    - By injecting the EmailSenderGateway interface, which is an adapter, Spring actually injects the class that implements this interface, which is from Infra.
+    - By injecting the EmailSenderAdapter interface, Spring actually injects the class that implements this interface, which is from Infra.

 Controller (Implements Service)
 - controller that implements service: